Checking Documentation

 Then run the hugo server:

-cd doc/src/hugo
+cd doc/src/main/hugo

 hugo server --disableFastRender -D